 Go to class group/s: 31

 Students are expected to have an effective knowledge of English, both spoken and written.
-A basic knowledge of the history of European art is recommended (see suggested readings).

 The course will begin with sessions composing a methodological introduction on the relationship between visual and urban culture, followed by three blocks addressing different themes:

 - City portraits and maps in the visual arts;

 - Technological devices in the visual arts and the shaping of urban experience;

 - Relationship between the arts, esp. painting and drawing.

 During the course, several classes will be devoted to the analysis of specific case studies, ie. artworks.
 Through a variety of teaching methods – including frontal teaching, reading seminars and museum visits – Students will have the opportunity to develop their visual skills, to reflect critically about the history of urban heritage and to learn to interpret the history of cultural institutions.

 At the end of the course students will have learned to: